MegaAntiCheat/masterbase/README.md

 ## Database API:

 This is a Litestar API

 ## Database:

 This is a postgres database with migrations/schemas managed by Alembic

+Schemas are located in `alembic/versions`

+Creating a revision is as simple as:

+`pdm run alembic --name demos revision -m revision-name`

+Upgrading and downgrading:

+`pdm run alembic --name demos upgrade head`

+`pdm run alembic --name demos downgrade -1`

+It is important that downgrades compeltely undo an upgrade, as to not get stuck.